Faidherbe Bridge: Link with King Carol I Bridge

 There are many myths regarding the construction of the Faidherbe Bridge which are present even today and are depicted in some tourist guides.
 The construction of the bridge is attributed to Gustave Eiffel.
 In general it says that the metallic parts of the bridge represents a gift from the French government and that the parts were originally designed for the King Carol I Bridge over the Danube River in Romania.
 Other sources say that the metallic parts were intended for a bridge in Austria-Hungary over the Danube River in Vienna or Budapest.
 Finally another myth regarding the beams of the bridge says that the parts were intended for an unspecified site but the vessel transporting mysteriously sunk and the authorities in Senegal took advantage of this situation and built a local bridge.

 The information available in Romania for the King Carol I Bridge in Cernavodă, as well as the results of scientists in France, say that the myths are pure fiction.
 First of all the Romanian government never finalised the construction contract with the company of Gustave Eiffel or with another foreign company, making the decision to build the bridge only with local companies.
 The Cernavodă Bridge was made entirely by Romanians, fulfilling the design of Anghel Saligny, which was also the supervisor of the site.
 In these conditions, not knowing if the contract will be approved, it is unlikely that a foreign company would build the whole superstructure of the bridge.
 On the other hand, in Austria-Hungary there was no need to construct a low bridge like the Faidherbe because of the trade routes on the Danube River.

 Construction of the metallic bridge

 The new bridge has a metal deck formed with riveted girders.
 The bridge has in total eight spans of which one span of 42.95 m, two spans of 36.55 m and five spans of 78.26 m.
 The total length of the bridge is 507.35 m and the width is 10.5 m.
 The total weight of the deck is 1500 t.
-The second span from the city is mobile, being capable of turning 45 degrees to let small ships to cross.
+The second span from the city is mobile, being capable of turning 45 degrees to let small ships through.